 A parabola happens also to be the set of all points that are the same distance from a point (focus) and a line (directrix).
 Two good ways to get a feel for this property is to fold paper (you get the materials and instructions for folding the parabola in your Discovery Box subscription) and to play around with some toy models.

-Click here and play with a model of points moving in a straight line until they are equally distant from the focus and directrix.
+We can think of a parabola as a set of points moving in a straight line until they are equally distant from the focus and directrix.

 When the directrix is at y = – 0.25, and the focus is at y = + 0.25, then y = x squared.